A Gothic masterpiece

 as plants and flowers of the newly discovered lands and other seafaring

-motifs carved in every arch illustrates the variety and excitement of
+motifs carved in every arch illustrate the variety and excitement of

 Portuguese art during the Age of Discovery.